buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 2\.
 Create a **cooldown** mechanism to prevent people from spam-waving you in an attempt to win the prize or annoy you.

-Lets's do the random winner first!
+Let's do the random winner first!

 So, generating a random number in smart contracts is widely known as a **difficult problem**.